miohtama/ztanesh/README.rst

 * Automatic update mechanism via git to multiple machines

-* Colorize terminal tabs based on which server you are connected
+* Colorize terminal tabs based on which server you are connected (iterm2)

-* No need to type ``cd``: just type in the directory name on the command prompt to enter into it
+* No need to type ``cd``: just type in the directory name on the command prompt to enter into it.
+Cdable environment variables for fast navigation.

+* Forward- and backward moving in directories stack using alt+left/right arrows.

 * Double-tap TAB for autocompletion with arrow navigation.
 Type ./ [TAB] to start file explorer in the current folder.
 Press space to advance the next folder.
   Press backspace to undo the selection.

-* Remote aware autocompletion support for ``scp``, ``svn``
+* Default settings should give you the best of the world autocomplete features of ZSH (including features such as remote autocompletion support for ``scp``, ``svn``)

-* Readable prompt: bold text by default, timestamps, virtualenv detection, etc.
+* Readable prompt: bold text by default, timestamps, python virtualenv detection, etc.

 * Install scripts sets up GNU userland coloring functions, even on OSX

-* Special ``ls`` with additional coloring to enhance readabilility
+* Special ``ls`` with additional coloring to enhance readabilility - users and groups colorized; filesizes colorized in groups of 3

 * Global and local .rc settings files.
-Global settings files shared via Github.
+Global settings files shared via Github or any private git repo (just fork it if needed ;)

 * Settings files are preprocessed by ``comprc`` command for very fast shell start-up

 * Dircolors maintained for the latest trends (new source code files, new file formats)

+* Mouse support on command line courtesy of Stephane Chazelas (mouse.zsh); press alt-m (meta-m) to toggle mouse mode and position cursor on command line with a simple click.

 * OSX and Ubuntu/Debian tested